Infinite-Echo/ros2_temperature_tracker/README.md

 >Note: Usually "x86_pkg_temp" represents the CPU.
 This may be different depending on CPU architecture.

-Use the command below for auto-configuration of a localised CPU core sensor.
+Use the command below for auto-configuration of a localized CPU core sensor.

 ```bash
 bash scripts/5_configure_params.bash